-The annual points requirement is 16; however, as the program will be launched in November 2020, we have reduced the points required for 20/21 to 12.
-If you gain 12 CPD points by 30 June 2021 you earn the right to use the post-nominal PLV as a public declaration of your professionalism.
+The annual points requirement is 16.
+If you gain 16 CPD points between 1 July 2021 and 30 June 2022, you earn the right to use the post-nominal PLV as a public declaration of your professionalism.

 Is it mandatory for The Centre for Volunteering’s members to participate in the CPD program?

 No, it is not mandatory to participate in the CPD program.
 It is a choice you make to participate for your professional development.

 There is a $55 (including GST) administration fee to join the CFV CPD program.